fayaz12g/lockout/README.md

 Race to complete advancements like:
 - Stone Age, Acquire Hardware, Diamonds!, We Need to Go Deeper, etc.
-- 90+ advancements available in vanilla Minecraft
+- 125 advancements available in vanilla Minecraft
-- Recipe advancements are excluded
+- Recipe unlocks are excluded

 ### 🍖 Foods Mode
 **Eat unique food types before your opponents do.**